Solar Simulator Spectral Irradiance

 The integrated irradiance of AM1.5G from 400 nm to 1100 nm is 75.9 mW/cm2; it’s only the portions outside this range that contribute the remainder to raise the total to 100 mW/cm2.
 Note that AM1.5G contains some small contributions above 2500 nm, but these have been excluded for better visualization of the significant contributing regions.

-Spectral Irradiance of the Standard Extrasolar AM0 Spectrum
+Spectral Irradiance of the AM0 Spectrum

-The same is true for AM0 as well.
-The standard integrated irradiance for AM0 is 907W/m2 (or 90.7 mW/cm2).
-All of the wavelength portions outside of this range make up the remaining irradiance to bring the total to 136.6 mW/cm2.
+The same is true for AM0The standard integrated irradiance for AM0 is 907W/m2 (or 90.7 mW/cm2).
+The wavelength portions outside of this range make up the remaining irradiance, bringing the total to 136.6 mW/cm2.
 This is visualized below.

 The integrated irradiance of AM0 from 400 nm to 1100 nm is 90.7 mW/cm2; it’s only the portions outside this range that contribute the remainder to raise the total to 136.6 mW/cm2.
 Note that AM0 contains some small contributions above 2500 nm, but these have been excluded for better visualization of the significant contributing regions.